|Congressman James Blair.|

 April 2, 1932 – Col. Thomas Chalmers McCorvey, a native of Monroe County, Ala. passed away in Tuscaloosa at the age of 80.
 A teacher, poet and historian, he was an active officer and professor at the University of Alabama for 50 years.
-He is buried in the Evergreen Cemetery in Tuscaloosa, Ala.
+Born on Aug.
+18, 1851 in Monroe County, he is buried in the Evergreen Cemetery in Tuscaloosa, Ala.

 April 2, 1945 – National Baseball Hall of Fame pitcher Don Sutton was born in Clio, Ala.
 He would go on to play for the Los Angeles Dodgers, the Houston Astros, the Milwaukee Brewers, the Oakland Athletics and the California Angels.
 He was inducted into the Hall of Fame in 1998.